Skip to main content

 • High confidence: The answer directly and clearly addresses the documentation requirement.
 The field is auto-filled and marked as complete.

-• Medium confidence: The answer partially addresses the requirement but may need supplementation.
+• Medium confidence: The answer partially addresses the requirement but might need more detail from you.
 The field is auto-filled but flagged for review.

 • Low confidence / not addressed: The interview did not capture sufficient information for this field.
-The field is left blank or populated with a prompt indicating what additional information is needed.
+The field is left blank, or filled with a prompt telling you what is still missing.

-This scoring system ensures you know exactly where your documentation is solid and where gaps remain.
+The point of the score is simple.
+You always know exactly where your documentation is solid and exactly where the gaps still are.

 Document Generation: Formats, Content, and Structure

-When you complete the interview and review phase, AI Comply HQ generates a comprehensive documentation package.
-Each document follows the structure prescribed by the EU AI Act.
+Finish the interview and review phase, and AI Comply HQ generates your full documentation package.
+Each document follows the structure the EU AI Act prescribes, not our own invented layout.

 Technical Documentation (Annex IV)